flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

     ![High Angle of Attack Protection Speeds](../../assets/advanced-guides/protections/speedband_aoa.png "High Angle of Attack Protection Speeds"){loading=lazy align=left width=15%}

     - 1: Green Dot Speed is the best lift-to-drag ratio speed in the clean configuration.
-    - 2: VLS is the lowest selectable speed and provides an appropriate margin to the stall speed.
+    - 2: V~LS~ is the lowest selectable speed and provides an appropriate margin to the stall speed.
 The autopilot will not go below this speed if autothrust is active.
     - 3: Selected speed in the FCU
     - 4: &alpha;~prot~ limit
         - this speed is maintained when side stick is neutral